 AP Homeschoolers Inc. is a Richman family corporation.
 The owners are Howard and Susan Richman and their daughter Maya Inspektor.
 It grew out of a family business, Pennsylvania Homeschoolers, started by Howard and Susan Richman, that has been serving the homeschooling community in Pennsylvania and nationwide for more than thirty years.
 Howard and Susan Richman wanted to find a way to give their own high-school homeschooled children-- and the many other homeschool high school students they worked with, outside structure, challenging coursework, and academic community: these online courses were born.

 AP Homeschoolers was one of the first online providers for AP test preparation courses for homeschoolers starting with the 1996-1997 school year.
 From just a few courses and a website initially programmed by Howard and Susan's teenage son, these online courses have grown through word of mouth into a well-organized extensive roster of high-quality courses, fueled by passionate teachers and satisfied students.
-In fact, many past students have gone on to teach our online courses themselves, including AP US History teacher Daniel Burns, AP English Literature teacher Liliana Serbicki, and Howard and Susan's own daughter, AP English teacher Maya Inspektor.
-Today, PA Homeschoolers offers dozens of AP and Honors courses and have served thousands of homeschooled students worldwide.
+In fact, many past students have gone on to teach online courses with Pennsylvania Homeschoolers themselves, including Daniel Burns (AP US History, AP Macroeconomics, AP Microeconomics, AP US Government), Howard and Susan Richman's own daughter Maya Inspektor (AP English Literature, AP English Language), Ty Stuart (Honors English Language Arts), Caleb Alons (various Summer Enrichment Classes, including Learn to Bird: Elementary Ornithology, SAT Math Prep, Calculus: Prep for the AP Class, and Group Theory in Mathematics), Odelia Chan (co-teacher with Maya Inspektor, and Summer Enrichment Class: Writing the Sentence Workshop), Sarah Richman (Shakespeare Intensive: The Tempest, Summer Enrichment Class), and Maryann Valerio (Honors History of Science).
+Today, PA Homeschoolers offers dozens of AP and Honors courses and has served thousands of homeschooled students worldwide.
 We seek out master teachers who combine passion for their subject areas with understanding of the homeschooling community's unique needs.
 We hope your family will find courses here that help you fulfill your goals for the coming school year.

 While our full-year AP courses are focused on preparing students for the Advanced Placement exams in the spring, they offer much more than mere test preparation.
 Our courses run from early fall to late spring, offering personal interaction with master teachers and motivated classmates.
 Each course is individually shaped by its instructor and offers its own structure, degree of interactivity, and academic goals, with everything aligned to the College Board AP program requirements.
 By reading course descriptions and class reviews, prospective parents and students can find courses appropriate to any learning style.
 We feel that online courses should do more than replace a brick-and-mortar classroom with an automated website, so we seek out teachers who understand the unique needs of homeschooling students and the potential of online education.

 All of our AP Online classes are authorized through the College Board Audit process— our teachers each have their syllabus approved by experienced course reviewers, meeting all College Board AP guidelines for course coverage.
-PA Homeschoolers AP Online now also sends out official transcripts verifying AP course completion and course grades—we can send these on to colleges, NCAA, the military academies, or scholarship programs as requested by the family, for a $5 fee (AP Transcript Request Form can be found via the link at the bottom of the page).
+PA Homeschoolers AP Online now also sends out official transcripts verifying AP course completion and course grades—we can send these on to colleges, NCAA, the military academies, or scholarship programs as requested by the family, for a $5 fee (AP Transcript Request Form can be found via the link on the sidebar).

-We offer honors classes to help students be ready for AP Online classes: Several years ago we began adding several HONORS level high school courses designed to help students get ready for eventual AP level coursework, based in many ways on the guidelines for the College Board Pre-AP program (note: we are not officially part of the Pre-AP program, as they have restrictions that don't allow distance programs to participate).
+We offer honors classes to help students be ready for AP Online classes: Several years ago we began adding several HONORS level high school courses designed to help students get ready for eventual AP level coursework, based in many ways on the guidelines for the College Board Pre-AP program (note: we are not officially part of the Pre-AP program, as they have restrictions that don't allow distance programs to participate at this time).

 Continuing in Summer 2023!
 After realizing in spring of 2020 that many students were dismayed to find that the special summer programs or internships or classes they had hoped to attend that summer had been cancelled due to ongoing COVID-19 concerns, our program of dedicated teachers began brainstorming.
 We wanted to fill this gap in summer opportunities with a full series of classes-- some as short as 3-weeks, some as long as 9-weeks-- that students can complete fully online.
 These were so popular and enjoyable (for both students and teachers!) that we are continuing to offer a full slate of fascinating and unique online courses.
 Some will start in early June, and others will start later in the summer, giving a range of time-frames for courses.
 There is a choice here to fit all interests and all vacation plans, and all teachers are developing ways for students to interact with one another.
 You won’t feel like you are just ‘learning by yourself’-- you’ll have a special summer community!